ESO Warden DPS Stamina

 Race: Redguard remains the best overall choice for both sustain and damage, no doubts about it.
 Khajiit remains the highest raw damage producing race, but only if you can sustain your Stamina bar enough to cast skills.
 Orcs and Imperials mix a good bit of damage and defensive stats for the solo player or PvPer, while Woodelf remains rather low on the totem pole for PvE.
 Any race can be done with this build, but if you’re looking to maximize your effectiveness then you’ll want to pick out of the listed races.

-Mundus: The best Mundus for PvE damage is by far the Thief Stone for most Stamina builds.
-Some class and race combinations may find Shadow to be better in certain situations though, so if you have high crit (70% or more without a Mundus stone) try Shadow.
+Mundus: The best Mundus for PvE damage is by far the Warrior Stone for most Stamina builds.
+If you’re missing a lot of Physical Penetration/Reduction, try Lover as well.
 If you’re having a hard time sustaining you can try Serpent, but your DPS will suffer tremendously.

 This segment shows the optimal CP setup for a player who is well knowledged in animation canceling and their rotation.